Arab League: Politics and administration

 The Arab League is a political organization which tries to help integrate its members economically, and solve conflicts involving member states without asking for foreign assistance.
 It possesses elements of a state representative parliament while foreign affairs are often conducted under UN supervision.

-The Charter of the Arab League endorsed the principle of an Arab homeland while respecting the sovereignty of the individual member states.
+The Charter of the Arab League endorsed the principle of an Arab nation-state while respecting the sovereignty of the individual member states.
 The internal regulations of the Council of the League and the committees were agreed in October 1951.
 Those of the Secretariat-General were agreed in May 1953.

 Since then, governance of the Arab League has been based on the duality of supra-national institutions and the sovereignty of the member states.
 Preservation of individual statehood derived its strengths from the natural preference of ruling elites to maintain their power and independence in decision making.
 Moreover, the fear of the richer that the poorer may share their wealth in the name of Arab nationalism, the feuds among Arab rulers, and the influence of external powers that might oppose Arab unity can be seen as obstacles towards a deeper integration of the league.

 Mindful of their previous announcements in support of the Arabs of Palestine the framers of the Pact were determined to include them within the League from its inauguration.
 This was done by means of an annex that declared:

+In September 1963, the Arab League appointed Ahmad Shukeiri as Representative of Palestine at the Arab League.
 At the Cairo Summit of 1964, the Arab League initiated the creation of an organisation representing the Palestinian people.
 The first Palestinian National Council convened in East Jerusalem on 29 May 1964.
-The Palestinian Liberation Organization was founded during this meeting on 2 June 1964.
+The Palestine Liberation Organization was founded during this meeting on 2 June 1964.
 Palestine was shortly admitted in to the Arab League, represented by the PLO.
 Today, State of Palestine is a full member of the Arab League.

 At the Beirut Summit on 28 March 2002, the league adopted the Arab Peace Initiative, a Saudi-inspired peace plan for the Arab–Israeli conflict.
 The initiative offered full normalisation of the relations with Israel.
 In exchange, Israel was required to withdraw from all occupied territories, including the Golan Heights, to recognise Palestinian independence in the West Bank and Gaza Strip, with East Jerusalem as its capital, as well as a "just solution" for the Palestinian refugees.
 The Peace Initiative was again endorsed at 2007 in the Riyadh Summit.
 In July 2007, the Arab League sent a mission, consisting of the Jordanian and Egyptian foreign ministers, to Israel to promote the initiative.
 Following Venezuela's move to expel Israeli diplomats amid the 2008–2009 Israel–Gaza conflict, Kuwaiti member of parliament Waleed Al-Tabtabaie proposed moving Arab League headquarters to Caracas, Venezuela.
 On 13 June 2010, Amr Mohammed Moussa, Secretary-General of the Arab League, visited the Gaza Strip, the first visit by an official of the Arab League since Hamas' armed takeover in 2007.